scholarslab/scholarslab.github.io/_posts/2017-02-28-disrupt-the-humanities-managing-director-job-talk.md

 ![](http://www.literaturegeek.com/assets/UVaJobTalkSlides/UVaManagingDirector.005.png)

 I’m hopeful for the humanities Bethany Nowviskie has imagined in her work “[on capacity and care](http://nowviskie.org/2015/on-capacity-and-care/)”.
 Nowviskie cautions: “Please do not mistake [capacity and care work] for something idealistic and motherly and sweet.
-I offer care as a hard-nosed survival strategy… to increase the reach and grasp (which is at the root of the word “capacity”—the “capture”) of the humanities.”
+I offer care as a hard-nosed survival strategy… to increase the reach and grasp (which is at the root of the word “capacity”&mdash;the “capture”) of the humanities.”

 Seeing both the positive and negative sides of disruption, and turning to other concepts with different values, aren’t only reactions fueled by thinking these are good ways for a person to be in the world.
 There are significant gains for pushing our scholarship to be more intellectually generous, more locally interconnected, and better at crediting key emotional labor such as team-building and mentorship.

 ![](http://www.literaturegeek.com/assets/UVaJobTalkSlides/UVaManagingDirector.004.png)

 So in the next twenty minutes today, I want to tell you a bit about two of my recent DH projects, one where the bulk of the work is my own, and one where I’m only nominally the creator.
-This work articulates some of my hopes for what the digital humanities could be, a DH deeply part of the humanities rather than opposed to it, a DH that’s more interested in the right column up on the screen [_in the image above this paragraph, for blog readers_]—in seeing innovation in maintainance, the quality rather than the quantity of impact, on “people over projects” (as the Scholars’ Lab puts it).
+This work articulates some of my hopes for what the digital humanities could be, a DH deeply part of the humanities rather than opposed to it, a DH that’s more interested in the right column up on the screen [_in the image above this paragraph, for blog readers_]&mdash;in seeing innovation in maintainance, the quality rather than the quantity of impact, on “people over projects” (as the Scholars’ Lab puts it).

 ![](http://www.literaturegeek.com/assets/UVaJobTalkSlides/UVaManagingDirector.007.png)